About

 Preheat Oven

-Preheat the oven to 375ºF.
-Grease a 9×9 inch baking dish or similar size (1-quart casserole dish, etc.) with a light coating of cooking spray or butter.
+Preheat the oven to 375ºF and grease a 9×9 inch baking dish or similar size (1-quart casserole dish, etc.) with a light coating of cooking spray or butter.

 Prepare Berries

-In a large bowl, combine the berries with sugar and tapioca flour.
+In a large bowl, combine the raspberries, blackberries and blueberries with sugar and tapioca flour.
 Be very gentle with the raspberries and try not to smash them.

 Make Crisp Topping Mixture